hackclub/hackclub/workshops/Convert text to speech/README.md

 language = str(input("Enter the language code for example 'en' for English :-"))
 ```

 In this line, we are assigning the language to the variable language.
 Gtts API supports multiple languages but here we are going with English.
 Every language has its short forms for English it is en.
 For getting other language code google.
 So we are declaring the language variable as 'en'.
 So the text will be converted in the language specified.
-When the code runs it will ask for users input to enter a language.
+When the code runs it will ask for the user's input to enter a language.

 <img width="1440" alt="Screenshot 2020-09-18 at 5 39 06 PM" src="https://cloud-8uqrl4ft9.vercel.app/0screenshot_2020-10-10_at_11.07.12_am.png">